joelparkerhenderson/open-source-project-flavors/README.md

 ## Startup Project

-**Broadly:** A "startup project" is our nickname for this project flavor: a project that is searching for a sustainable scalable business model, in the style of a typical Silicon Valley technology startup, aiming for venture capital to grow very large and very fast.
+**Broadly:** A project that is searching for a sustainable scalable business model, in the style of a typical Silicon Valley technology startup, aiming for venture capital to grow very large and very fast.

 **Examples:** OpenAI, FaunaDB. (can you suggest more?)